On Multivariate Matsaev's Conjecture: Introduction and Main Results

-In 1950, von Neumann \cite{vN} proved that if $T$ is a contraction on a Hilbert space and $P$ is any polynomial in a single variable, then where for any complex polynomial $P$ in $n$ variables and any subset $K$ of $\mathbb{C}^n,$ we define $\|P\|_{\infty,K}:=\sup\{|P(z_1,\dots,z_n)|:(z_1,\dots,z_n)\in K\},$ Thereafter, the von Neumann inequality has become one of the most important operator theoretic tools (see \cite{BC}) and has been successfully used for multiple developments in the field of operator theory.
-The original proof of the von Neumann inequality was accomplished by a delicate use of function theory.
-However, now a days, more popular and commonly used approach of proving the von Neumann inequality is through the dilation theory, which ensures that any contraction on a Hilbert space always admits a unitary dilation (see \cite{PV} Chapter 3 and \cite{BC} Chapter 1).
-Several attempts have been made to generalize this inequality for commuting tuple of contractions.
-Ando's dilation theorem \cite{AT} readily implies that the von Neumann inequality holds true for two commuting contractions.
+In 1950, von Neumann \cite{vN50} proved that if $T$ is a contraction on a Hilbert space and $P$ is any complex polynomial in a single variable, then where for any complex polynomial $P$ in $n$-variables, and any $K\subseteq \mathbb{C}^n,$ we define The von Neumann inequality has turned out to be one of the most important operator theoretic tools (see \cite{SzF70}).
+The popular way of proving the von Neumann inequality is through the dilation theory, which ensures that any contraction on a Hilbert space always admits a unitary dilation (see \cite{PA02} Chapter 3 and \cite{SzF70} Chapter 1).
+Ando's dilation theorem \cite{AN63} readily implies that the von Neumann inequality holds true for two commuting contractions.
 Unfortunately, the von Neumann inequality fails to be true in general.
-In 1974, Varopoulos \cite{N} used sofisticated probabilistic tools combined with techniques from the metric theory of tensor product to show that the von Neumann inequality does not generalize to arbitrary number of commuting contractions.
-In the end of the same paper, together with Kaijser (\cite{N}), he constructed an explicit example of three commuting contractions $T_1$, $T_2$, $T_3$ on a five dimensional complex Hilbert space and a polynomial $P$ of degree two such that
+In 1974, Varopoulos \cite{VA74} used sophisticated probabilistic tools combined with techniques from the metric theory of tensor product to show that the von Neumann inequality does not generalize to arbitrary number of commuting contractions.
+In the end of the same paper, together with Kaijser (\cite{VA74}), he constructed an explicit example of three commuting contractions $T_1$, $T_2$, $T_3$ on a five dimensional complex Hilbert space and a polynomial $P$ of degree two such that

-It is known that the von Neumann inequality is true for any commuting tuple of contractions, when the dimension of the underlying Hilbert space is less than or equals to three (see \cite{K}, \cite{D2}).
-Holbrook \cite{H} found a $3$-tuple of $4\times 4$ matrices for which the von Neumann inequality fails.
-For more on the von Neumann inequality and its extensions to the multivariate setting and counterexamples, we recommend the readers \cite{BA}, \cite{BC}, \cite{RS} and \cite{CD}.